Buy AED Devices From the Industry Leader

 Do AEDs require maintenance?

 In addition to monitoring your expiration dates, you’ll need to ensure constant readiness of your defibrillator by adhering to all legal requirements.
 These requirements vary from state to state but may include regular inspections and medical oversight.
 By signing up for AED program management, you can receive the assistance and updates you need to ensure that you’re always in compliance.
+Learn more about AED maintenance here.

 Can an AED be stored outside?